Table of Contents

 - stop Sympa

-- install it :./configure ; make ; make install
+- install it (note that you must specify appropriate options to configure script):./configure OPTIONS..; make ; make install

 And that' it!
-This command will perform all the required DB changes (if running MySQL) and will update the configuration files if required.
+This command will perform all the required DB changes (if running MySQL, PostgreSQL or SQLite) and will update the configuration files if required.

 New features, changes and bug fixes are summarized in the